carvel-dev/carvel-community/proposals/kapp-controller/003-package-cr-split/README.md

   license: ...
 ```

+Because PackageVersions must reference a higher level package definition, if
+that package does not exist, kapp-controller will create an empty Package CR
+with the correct name.

 #### InstalledPackage CR
 This CR will remain largely unchanged, except for a slight update to how
 the desired Package is referenced.